A proverb says: It's wise to want what one already has ... and, I do.

 Then, I experienced three years of infertility, which made getting pregnant its own goal.
-I wanted it to work, which of course isn't the same as wanting to be a mother.
+I wanted pregnancy to work, which of course isn't the same as wanting motherhood.

 Still, a husband's heart's desire is something strong.
 So, eventually, we had a baby.

 Fatherhood enraptured Frank.
 Nothing threw him — not colic, reflux and regurgitation, or even the heart murmur scare.